mikafabricius/lumped_mass_spring_cable_model/README.md

 Procedure for getting simulation to work:

 step 1: Initialize all variables
-- This is quickly done by opening the "parameters.m" file
+- This is quickly done by opening the parameters.m file

 step 2: Select the correct solver